sweisss/sweisss.github.io/projects/smarthubfordumblights.md

 Once I was confident about the signal I needed to send, I then swapped out the RX hardware for the TX hardware and wired it up to the Pi.
 I actually got hung up on this part of the project for quite a while.
 Looking back, this was definitely the crux of the whole project for me.

 > NOTE TO AUTHOR: Describe how the hardware is wired to the Pi.
 Find a good picture of the pinout.
+> Also use pictures of the final setup.

 ### Confirming the Script Works
 Getting the timing right for the signal lengths (short vs. long in ms) proved to be pretty tricky.
 However, after some trial and error and a little help from some AI to analyze my flipper files and my working python script, I landed on a python library to do the heavy lifting of the RF transmission.
 The library is `rpi_rf`.
 If I recall correctly, this library was pre-installed on my RPi.
 If it's not on yours, you can install it with `pip install rpi-rf`.
 Notice the dash (`-`) in the pip install command as opposed to the underscore (`_`) that should be used in the import statement (`from rpi_rf import RFDevice`).
 Documentation for this library can be found on [pypi](https://pypi.org/project/rpi-rf/) and [GitHub](https://github.com/milaq/rpi-rf).